Degree Fields

 Employment

-According to the U.S. Bureau of Labor Statistics, aerospace engineers hold about 90,000 jobs.
-This represents 6% of the 1.5 million jobs held by engineers in the U.S.
+According to the U.S. Bureau of Labor Statistics, aerospace engineers held about 66,400 jobs in 2019.

 Employers